bisqet/Web-Terminal/README.md

 - Should we have WASM API to include commands?
     - We will need example wasm command with an api
+- Change component HTML tag from terminal-app to web-terminal?

 ## TODO: